ImCod2st/Friday-Night-Funkin-Gamemaker-Remake/README.md

 ---

 **ARCHIVED CUZ I DON'T WORK ON FNF STUFF ANYMORE**<br>
-If you would like to continue the project you have my permission, just make sure I am creditied properly.
+If you would like to continue the project you have my permission, just make sure I am credited properly.

 ---